What to Look For

-Squamous cell carcinomas typically appear as a persistent thick, rough, scaly patch that can bleed if bumped.
-They often look like warts and sometimes appear as open sores with a raised border and a crusted surface over an elevated pebbly base.
+Squamous cell carcinomas typically appear as persistent, thick, rough, scaly patches that may bleed.
+They often look like warts and sometimes have open sores with a raised border and crusted surface over an elevated pebbly base.
 The skin around them typically shows signs of sun damage such as wrinkling, pigment changes and loss of elasticity.